How Can We Help?

 There are still several possible outcomes:

-- The UK and the EU could ratify the Withdrawal Agreement by 31 October 2019.
-In this case, the UK would leave the EU in an orderly manner on the first day of the month following ratification; or
+- The UK and EU parliaments could ratify the Withdrawal Agreement by 31 January 2020 (Brexit would then take place on the first day of the month after ratification is completed); or

-- The UK government could unilaterally revoke Article 50, effectively cancelling Brexit.
+- A UK government could unilaterally revoke Article 50, possibly following a second referendum, effectively canceling Brexit.

 In the sections below, we look at possible outcomes for EU citizens and British nationals, with and without a ratified Withdrawal Agreement.